spell-music/csound-expression/tutorial/chapters/appendix/CsoundInstro.markdown

 ### The Score

 The score is a list of events with some predefined total duration.
-An event is a tripple that contains:
+An event is a triple that contains:

 ~~~haskell
 (t0, dt, args)